atlaschiew/my-geth-summary/DataStructureBidirectionalLinkedList.md

 3) db.insert(...)
 4) lastly, db.dirties is filled with cachedNode

-next this cachedNode must be inserted into flush-list to form a complete linked-list, and flush-list just used by trie.Database.Cap(...) to flush from memory to disk.
+Next, this cachedNode must be inserted into flush-list to form a complete linked-list, and flush-list just used by trie.Database.Cap(...) to flush from memory to disk.

+Features of flush-list (bidirectional linked-list)
+1)